WalidNewaz/www_walidnewaz_com/content/blog/upgrade-your-css/index.md

 This will ensure that the "`Playfair`" font is applied to all `<h3>` headings, creating a unique and visually appealing typography style.

-There's a <a href="https://fonts.google.com/knowledge/using_type/using_web_fonts" target="_blank">comprehensive tutorial</a> available that guides you through the process of loading web fonts onto your website.
+There's a [comprehensive tutorial](https://fonts.google.com/knowledge/using_type/using_web_fonts) available that guides you through the process of loading web fonts onto your website.
 It provides detailed instructions and valuable insights to help you make the most of this exciting feature.

 ## Utility classes